pedroos/limits/README.md

 The objective is to model a verifiable set of behaviors through unit tests.

-An article discussing this project can be found [here](https://psobo.com/blog/limits_an_exploration.html).

 #### Description of some namespaces in the C# project

 - ElemPrimitive: an implementation of a Set in Inheritance by modeling a Set Element with a value which is also a Set.
 It is possible to verify element membership and set equality, including nested Sets.
 Also defines recursive (single-typed) Ordered Tuples, and tries to implement converting to/from Sets.